truenas/documentation/content/Solutions/Optimizations/Networking.md

 #### MPIO for iSCSI

-Use MPIO (Multipath I/O) to combine interfaces when using iSCSI.
+Use multipath I/O (MPIO) to combine interfaces when using iSCSI.
 Do not use LAGG link aggregation.

 MPIO is designed to improve the reliability and performance of data transfers by using multiple physical paths between the iSCSI initiator (client) and the iSCSI target (storage).